Mandaris-LLC/react-native-navigation-full-circle/README.md

 ## Adding buttons to the navigator

 Nav bar buttons can be defined per-screen by adding `static navigatorButtons = {...};` on the screen component definition.
+This object can also be passed when the screen is originally created; and can be overridden when a screen is pushed.
 Handle onPress events for the buttons by setting your handler with `navigator.setOnNavigatorEvent(callback)`.

 ```js
 class FirstTabScreen extends Component {